Read reviews for assisted living in top cities:

 The Assisted Living Federation of America defines assisted living as a long-term care option that combines housing, support services and health care, as needed.
 Assisted living is designed for individuals who require assistance with everyday activities such as meals, medication management or assistance, bathing, dressing and transportation.
 Some residents may have memory disorders including Alzheimer's, or they may need help with mobility, incontinence or other challenges.
 Residents are assessed upon move in, or any time there is a change in condition.
 The assessment is used to develop an Individualized Service Plan.

 Overview of Assisted Living

 Assisted living is a residential alternative to nursing home care.
-According to the National Investment Center Investment Guide 2010, there are 6,315 professionally managed assisted living communities nationwide with approximately 475,500 apartments.
+According to the National Survey of Residential Care Facilities, there are over 31,000 assisted living communities nationwide serving almost one million seniors.
 A relatively new concept twenty-five years ago, today assisted living is the most preferred and fastest growing long-term care option for seniors.